Glokc0ma/SD-Maid-Pro/Reporting-a-bug.md

 ## Step 3 - Advanced report
 ### Crash report
 If SD Maid crashed I should have gotten an automatic crash report (unless you turned that off, but why would you...).
 To find this crash report on my server I need to identify your SD Maid installation.
 This happen through a UUID which is a unique and anonymous identifier SD Maid generates on it's first start.
-You can find it by going into the Overview section and expanding the box containing SD Maids version information.
+You can find it by going into the Overview section and expanding the box containing SD Maids version information (or by long pressing the settings menu entry on v4.2.6+).
 Tap it to copy it to your clipboard and add it to your issue ticket.

 ### **Debugrun log**
 The best thing you can provide is a debug log.